Philippines urges fishermen to keep up presence at China-held shoal

 "We're going to increase patrols in Bajo de Masinloc and other areas where Filipino fishermen are," he told DZRH radio, referring to the shoal, one of Asia's most contested maritime features, by its Philippine name.

 The rocky, mid-sea outcrop is the site of numerous diplomatic rows.
-Both countries claim sovereignty over the shoal, a prime fishing spot about 200 km (124 miles) off the Philippines and 850 km (530 miles) from mainland China and its southern island of Hainan.
+Both countries claim sovereignty over the shoal, a prime fishing spot about 200km off the Philippines and 850km from mainland China and its southern island of Hainan.

-Close to shipping lanes that transport an estimated US$3.4 trillion of annual commerce, control of the shoal is strategic for Beijing, which claims sovereignty over most of the South China Sea.
+The shoal is close to shipping lanes that transport an estimated US$3.4 trillion (S$4.7 trillion) of annual commerce, and control of it is strategic for Beijing, which claims sovereignty over most of the South China Sea.

-Those claims complicate fisheries and offshore oil and gas activities by its Southeast Asian neighbours, however.
+Those claims complicate fisheries and offshore oil and gas activities by its Southeast Asian neighbours.

-Tarriela said the Philippine fisheries bureau had successfully anchored a vessel just 300 m (980 ft) from the Scarborough Shoal's lagoon, its closest point to the atoll since China seized it in 2012.
+Coastguard official Tarriela said the Philippine fisheries bureau had successfully anchored a vessel just 300m from the Scarborough Shoal's lagoon, its closest point to the atoll since China seized it in 2012.

-It is unclear whether China's use of a barrier represents a change to a status quo that has existed since 2017 in which Beijing's coastguard allowed Filipinos to operate there, albeit on a far smaller scale than China.
+It was not clear whether China's use of a barrier represented a change to a status quo that has existed since 2017 in which Beijing's coastguard allowed Filipinos to operate there, albeit on a far smaller scale than Chinese vessels.

 It comes amid soured relations, with the Philippines increasingly assertive over the conduct of China's coastguard in its EEZ, as it strengthens military ties with ally the United States by expanding access to its bases.